1

 Reading a book is really no different than having a conversation.
 You engage the other person by listening to what they have to say.
 The goal of reading a book should be to gain some sort of insight in to how another person sees the world, which may at some point help you navigate it yourself.

-The previous owner of my book was incapable of learning what Palmer has to say.
+The previous owner of my book was incapable of listening to what Palmer has to say.
 For her, you can only listen to a person who agrees with how you see the world.
 Because of this, she’ll never see beyond herself, will understand very little of how the world works, and will never grow into a better person.

 A fundamentalist can’t read a book because they don’t want to learn.
 They just want to be affirmed in how they already see the world.
 Learning doesn’t meant that one cannot hold to a lifestyle or worldview.
 It means that one values another’s ability to think, their life experiences and imago dei enough to put their desires on hold and listen.